So You Want to Start a Private Practice? Here’s the Roadmap (2 of 2)

 This is the not-so-fun part, but essential if you ever plan to take insurance.
 CAQH ProView is a free database where insurance companies verify your credentials.
 You’ll need your degree, license info, insurance certificate, resume, and NPI number.
 It’s clunky, but once you’re in, you’re in.

-3. Pick a Practice Management Platform
+3. Choose a Practice Management Platform (Your EMR)

-This is where you’ll chart notes, handle billing, and run telehealth sessions.
-My favorite is SimplePractice.
+My personal favorite is SimplePractice.
+It’s easy to use, HIPAA-compliant, and all-in-one.
 If you sign up with my link and stick with it for three months, we both get $200 in credit (yes, it helps keep my lights on — thanks in advance).

-4. Decide on Business Structure
+5. Decide on Business Structure

 You don’t need to form an LLC.
 You can run your practice as a sole proprietor.
 But an LLC adds protection and makes bookkeeping cleaner.
 Either way, it’s worth opening a separate bank account for your practice.

-5. Build Your Online Presence
+6. Build Your Online Presence

 Again, you don’t need a website — but it helps.
 A simple landing page gives clients a place to learn more about you and reach out.
 Squarespace, Wix, or WordPress can get you set up quickly.
 Psychology Today often works as your first “website” until you’re ready.

-6. Telehealth Is Here to Stay
+7. Telehealth Is Here to Stay

 The pandemic didn’t just normalize telehealth, it made it essential.
 That’s good news and bad news.
 Good news: your client pool is now national.
 Bad news: your competition is too.
 Being clear about who you are and what makes you different has never been more important.